lmarasa1/Activist-Community/README.md

 ## Setup
+Requires installation of Visual Studio 2022 .
+Project can be started from Visual Studio by cloning the repository with the link: https://github.com/lmarasa1/Activist-Community.
-What are the project requirements/dependencies?
+#What are the project requirements/dependencies?
 Where are they listed?
 A requirements.txt or a Pipfile.lock file perhaps?
 Where is it located?

-Proceed to describe how to install / setup one's local environment / get started with the project.

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-`write-your-code-here`

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.

-## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

-Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2

-To do:
-- Feature to be added 1
-- Feature to be added 2
+Project is no longer being worked on as it was part of an assesment.

 ## Acknowledgements